 Q1.
 Where was your car parked?

-Supposedly, if someone tells that he parked his car inside his house garage to car insurance company, but actually he parked his car outside on the street.
+Supposedly, if someone tells that he parked his car inside his house garage to a car insurance company, but actually he parked his car outside on the street.
 In case his car got stolen, the insurance company can easily get to know about his lie.
-Then he must forget about his insurance coverage for the loss occurred to him.
+Then he must forget about his insurance coverage for the loss that occurred to him.
 The insurance company can reject his claim as he lied, so it is very necessary, to tell the truth to the insurance company.

 Q3.
 Do you want to claim for the theft of your car?

-Faking theft of your car can lead to serious consequences if the insurance company finds out that you faked it they will definitely take a strict action against you.
+Faking theft of your car can lead to serious consequences if the insurance company finds out that you faked it they will definitely take strict action against you.
 When your car is stolen for real, then only claim for the insurance with all the details required.

 Q4.
 Who was driving your car?